 Upon finding Thomas, I repeated my question, and he scratched his chin.
 He looked up at me over his thick spectacles and said, “Never heard of the place.
 Which parish, however?”
 I, of course, didn’t know.
 He guided me to a table, went away, and returned a few minutes later with Griffith’s Land Valuation, a heaping tome filled with land valuations and censuses from 1847 to 1880.
-“Most records were destroyed during the Troubles,” he explained.
+“Most records have been destroyed,” he explained.
 “Many people come looking for background information and find no result, so don’t get your hopes up.”
 Five minutes later, there it was: Shinganagh, not a town, but a tenant farm under the Baron of Clanmorris and worked by my great-great grandfather, Patrick Brett.
-The land went to Patrick once the ariostocracy ceded control.
+The land went to Patrick after the aristocracy ceded control.

 “You found it?
 You may!
 You may!”

 Online, I bounced around an Irish history site before shifting to Google to search the local area.
-There it was, Shinganagh, listed as an eleven-minute drive outside Claremorris!
-I thanked a very excited Thomas, and hurried back to the hotel.
+There it was, Shinganagh, an eleven-minute drive outside Claremorris!
+I thanked the very excited Thomas and hurried back to the hotel.

 “Can I get a taxi from here?”

 Dierdre looked up from her desk.
 “You found it.”